-What to do on Zakynthos island
+What to do on Zante

-Choose a different beach every day of your holiday
+A different beach every day of your holiday

 Take a boat trip to Shipwreck Beach

-Search for sea turtles in Zakynthos’ marine park
+Spot the sea turtles in Zakynthos’ marine park

 The sea around Zante was picked for Greece’s first marine park.
 This is where the rare caretta caretta sea turtles lay their eggs.
-In spring, these endangered creatures set off for Zakynthos from the Libyan Sea and the southern Adriatic, not because they like the swim but because nature tells them to lay their eggs in the sands of Gerakas, Dafni, Kalamaki, Marathonisi and, especially, Sakania, east of Laganas, as they always have.
+In spring, these endangered creatures set off from the Libyan Sea and the southern Adriatic, not because they like the swim but because nature tells them to lay their eggs in the sands of Gerakas, Dafni, Kalamaki, Marathonisi and, especially, Sakania, east of Laganas, as they always have.
 If you’re lucky enough to witness this spectacle, please don’t disturb these beautiful creatures or their eggs.

 Prepare your Instagram feed for panoramic views

-Hidden gems of Zante island
+Hidden gems of Zante

 The Strofades, more islands to explore

-Only 37 nautical miles from Zakynthos, these two islets are unknown to most tourists, Greek or foreign.
+Only 37 nautical miles from Zante, these two islets are unknown to most tourists, Greek or foreign.
 A mystery surrounds the 15th-century fortified monastery here.
 It houses an icon of the Virgin that washed up here undamaged after being thrown into the sea by 13th-century Orthodox Christians in Constantinople to save it from the iconoclasts who were destroying all paintings with human figures.

-Was Zakynthos the original rolling stone?
+Was Zante the original rolling stone?